1jour1vin

 RVF

-"With a deep coffee color, the 2005 Banyuls Grand Cru is a deep, rich, full-bodied wine with chocolatey dessert notes.
-It delivers hints of espresso, figs, caramel, and spices.
-It is slightly dominated by chocolate, but it is loaded with fruit and nicely balanced.
-(Wine Advocate 2017 - Robert Parker)
+"With a deep coffee color, the 2005 Banyuls Grand Cru is a deep, rich, full-bodied wine with notes of chocolate dessert.
+It offers hints of espresso, figs, caramel, and spices.
+It’s slightly dominated by chocolate, but it’s packed with fruit and beautifully balanced. ” (Wine Advocate 2017 – Robert Parker)

-Buy your Coume del Mas wines at the best price in our private sale!
+Buy your Coume del Mas wines at the best price in a private sale!

 Rated site